mkln/remerge/README.md

 # REMERGE #
 ## Linking PATSTAT to Company databases ##

-Authors: Michele Peruzzi, Georg Zachmann, Reinhilde Veugelers please contact peruzzi@gmail.com for questions or help.
+Michele Peruzzi, Georg Zachmann, Reinhilde Veugelers

 ### Introduction ###
 PATSTAT is a database published by the European Patent Office and includes info on millions of patents and patentees.